So You Want to Start Your Own Business? – 10 Things They Never Tell You

 You will hear a lot of people stress out the importance of networking in business success, but you can’t really understand that importance if you don’t experience it first hand.

-I am going to demonstrate this importance with a simple analogy.
+I am going to demonstrate it with a simple analogy.
 Imagine you are Super Mario.
 You fight turtles, you spit fire, you eat mushrooms and want to save the princess.
 At some point, you find a magic star that makes you invulnerable for a small time frame.
 That magic star is networking.

 Without the magic star, you struggle a lot.
 You face a lot of obstacles and difficulties.
 You need to try different approaches and tactics in order to reach the end of the game.
 With the magic star, nobody can touch you.
 You actually kind of bulldoze your way to success.